cytronicoder/coastline/docs/mathematical_notes.md

 ## 3. Sensitivity analysis

-- **Per-grid slopes.** For each combination of rotation and offset, the slope of the log–log counts is recomputed within the chosen linear window.
+- **Per-grid slopes.** For each combination of rotation and offset, the slope of the log-log counts is recomputed within the chosen linear window.
 - **Bootstrap confidence bands.** Let $D_j$ be the slope for grid realisation $j$ within a cell of constant rotation/offset.
 The bootstrap procedure draws $B$ resamples with replacement and records the mean.
 The 2.5th and 97.5th percentiles provide a non-parametric confidence interval on the mean $\mathbb{E}[D_j]$, addressing grid-to-grid sensitivity.
 - **Random seed.** The generator is seeded (`rng = np.random.default_rng(12345)`) to make reported bootstrap intervals reproducible.